PeterEB/coap-shepherd/README.md

 * [cnode.ping()](#API_ping)
 * [cnode.dump()](#API_dump)

+Note: The type _Depends_ meaning depends the type of target.

 *************************************************
 ## CoapShepherd Class
 Exposed by `require('coap-shepherd')`.
-All the server configuration is read from the `config.js` file in the root of the project.
+All the Server configuration is read from the `config.js` file in the root of the project.

 <a name="API_start"></a>
 ### cserver.start([callback])